jh2946/sqlalchemy-example/README.md

 - `README.md` contains the tutorial content.
 It's recommended to read this on GitHub on your browser.

-There's a `Console-Workspace` directory which already contains boilerplate code, and is meant for your tinkering.
+There's a `Console-Workspace` directory with a similar structure which already contains boilerplate code, and is meant for your tinkering.

 ## Setup